Samsung/tizen-docs/docs/application/web/guides/multimedia/radio.md

    }
    ```

-## Scanning the FM Radio Frequency
+## Scan the FM radio frequency

-To create an application with FM radio features, you must provide a scanning capability:
+To create an application with FM radio features, you must provide a scanning capability by following these steps:

 1. To find a radio channel at a higher frequency than the current one, use the `seekUp()`method of the [FMRadioManager](../../api/latest/device_api/mobile/tizen/fmradio.html#FMRadioManager) interface.
-This method is available only in `PLAYING` radio state.
+This method is available only in `PLAYING` radio state:

    ```
    if (tizen.fmradio.state === 'PLAYING') {